ElementsProject/lightning/doc/lightning-delpay.7.md

 - **partid** (u64, optional): unique ID within this (multi-part) payment
 - **destination** (pubkey, optional): the final destination of the payment if known
 - **amount_msat** (msat, optional): the amount the destination received, if known
+- **groupid** (u64, optional): Grouping key to disambiguate multiple attempts to pay an invoice or the same payment_hash
 - **payment_preimage** (hex, optional): proof of payment (always 64 characters)
 - **label** (string, optional): the label, if given to sendpay
 - **bolt11** (string, optional): the bolt11 string (if pay supplied one)